Pteratato/Craig/Craig_01.md

 The LCP doesn’t run a 3rd shift, so not a single soul is in the building at this time of morning, and that’s how I like it best.

-I unlock the lot-side door and huff up the stairs to my third floor office, which sports a plaque with the following text in *Times New Roman*.
+I unlock the lot-side door and huff up the stairs to my third floor office, which sports a plaque with the following text in *Times New Roman*:

 *Craig Doyle*</br>
 *Printing Press Shift Manager*